-I am an Assistant Professor in the Department of Mathematics at the University of Idaho.
+I am an Associate Professor in the Department of Mathematics at the University of Idaho.

-If you are an undergraduate student and interested in trying to solve unsolved problems about drawing graphs (the kind with vertices and edges, not the kind you see in Calculus), combinatorics of permutations, or solving nonlinear equations involving determinants, please get in touch.
+If you are an undergraduate student and interested in trying to solve unsolved problems about combinatorics of permutations or solving nonlinear equations involving determinants, please get in touch.
 It is much easier to talk and hear about problems than to read and write about them, so I haven't written anything to put up here.
 (Besides, I might want to save some of these problems for students rather than broadcasting them to everyone.)

 If you are a graduate student interested in working in enumerative, algebraic, or geometric combinatorics or in more concrete aspects of algebraic geometry or commutative algebra, please talk to me.